HelloTool/VCFGeneratorLiteForTkinter/README.md

    Muhammad		13554678907
    Confucius		13645436748
    ```
-3. Click "生成" (Generate), select a path to save the file.
+3. Click "Generate", select a path to save the file.
 4. Copy the generated VCF file to your phone, select "Contacts" when opening the file, and then follow the prompts.
 5. Wait for the import to complete.